Go Back Up

 What is healthcare consumerism?

 Healthcare consumerism has emerged as a growing trend in the healthcare industry.
-Thanks in part to rising healthcare costs, individuals are becoming more involved in their health affairs to ensure that they’re getting the maximum value out of dollars spent on health and wellness services.
+Thanks in part to rising healthcare costs, more people feel the need to take charge of their own health.
+They want the best bang for their buck when it comes to health and wellness services.

-In the past, healthcare consumerism grew slowly.
-Now, it's become the norm across many facets of the healthcare industry.
+Healthcare consumerism, once slow to grow, is now the norm in many areas of the industry.
 But what is healthcare consumerism, and how does it affect employee health benefits?

-In this article, we'll explain the rise of healthcare consumerism and explore health benefit options that put decision-making power in the hands of employees.
+In this article, we'll explain the rise of healthcare consumerism.
+We’ll also explore health benefit options that empower employees to take control of their healthcare decisions.

 Defining healthcare consumerism

-Healthcare consumerism is a movement where individuals take more control of their healthcare decisions.
+Healthcare consumerism is a movement in which individuals take more control of their healthcare decisions.
 This growing patient empowerment allows healthcare consumers to be more conscientious of their health benefits and associated costs.
-Now, consumers demand more control and responsibility for selecting the health plans that are best for them and their families.
+Now, consumers demand more control and responsibility for the healthcare resources they use, including the health plans they and their families enroll in.

 For employers, this usually means employees have a hands-on role in paying for and managing their medical benefits.
-Generally, this results in better healthcare services for the consumer while reducing overall costs, as people are willing to switch providers for a better patient experience.
+Generally, this results in better healthcare services for the consumer.
+It can also reduce overall costs.
+This is because people are more willing to assess the value of the services they’re utilizing and make informed decisions about their care.

-In essence, patients act more like consumers who are shopping for a hotel or product to buy online.
-Like any other product or service, they want affordable options for their healthcare.
+In essence, patients act more like consumers who are shopping for a product to buy online.
+Like any other product or service, they want affordable options for their healthcare that provide measurable value.

 Why is healthcare consumerism a good thing?

 Healthcare consumerism pushes the entire healthcare industry to provide better information and transparency.
-This ensures everyone can make educated decisions about their health and health benefits.
+This ensures everyone can make informed decisions about their health and health benefits.

 The No Surprises Act, which took effect on January 1, 2022, helps to protect Americans from surprise medical bills at out-of-network hospitals or other providers.
 This helps to reduce out-of-pocket costs and medical debt in the U.S.

-All these medical services changes resulted from healthcare consumerism.
+All these medical service changes resulted from healthcare consumerism.
 But why is the trend growing in the first place?

 What is driving healthcare consumerism?

-According to a MediMedia article1 in the U.S. National Library of Medicine, patients began to participate in medical decision-making with healthcare providers in the 1980s.
-Then, in 1997, the FDA changed the healthcare landscape with relaxed rules on broadcast advertising for medications.
+According to a MediMedia article4 in the U.S. National Library of Medicine, patients began to participate in medical decision-making with healthcare providers in the 1980s.
+Then, in 1997, the FDA changed the healthcare landscape.
+It relaxed rules on broadcast advertising for medications.
 Pharmaceutical companies began to advertise directly to consumers about drugs and medical procedures.

 The Affordable Care Act (ACA) further encouraged healthcare consumerism.
 It allowed individuals to compare and buy individual health insurance policies on a public marketplace.

-Moreover, the COVID-19 pandemic caused healthcare consumerism to accelerate as individual patients sought new ways to connect with their healthcare providers, such as through telehealth or concierge medicine.
+COVID-19 was also a factor.
+Since the pandemic, almost two-thirds of Americans5 are more concerned about their health and wellness.
+Healthcare consumerism accelerated as individual patients sought new ways to connect with their healthcare providers, such as through telehealth or concierge medicine.
 Others switched healthcare providers to receive more personalized coverage for their unique needs, such as chronic conditions.
 This resulted in improved patient experiences.

 With more healthcare options available than ever before, many consumers are abandoning traditional health insurance companies in favor of newer plans and insurance alternatives.

-What can an employer do to promote consumerism in healthcare?
+What can employers do to promote consumerism in healthcare?

 Employees want more control over their benefits.
 This means employers need to provide flexible benefits options.

 Employees won't only be looking for low-cost benefits.
-They'll also be looking for personal health benefit experiences that are easy to use.
-To plan for consumerism in healthcare, organizations need to offer employee health benefits that are accessible and transparent.
+They'll also be looking for easy-to-use personal health benefit experiences.
+To plan for consumerism in healthcare, organizations need to offer accessible and transparent employee health benefits.

-Traditional group health insurance plans don't offer an individualized experience for each employee.
+Traditional group health insurance plans don't offer an individualized healthcare experience.
 Your employees have different needs, and offering a single insurance plan gives them no say in their health benefits.
+For example, your group plan may not cover their preferred doctors, specialists, or prescription medications.

 Thankfully, there are other options for providing your employees with quality health benefits while giving them more control and flexibility over their healthcare costs.
 In the following sections, we'll cover alternative medical care benefits that provide an individualized consumer experience.